VietDinh17/SimpleShop/README.md

 # Run the app
 $ npm start or yarn start
 ```
-In case the website doesn't auto pop up, go to http://localhost:3000/.
+In case the website doesn't automatically pop up, go to http://localhost:3000/.

 ## Credits